leonardehrenfried/blog/_posts/2013-07-02-testing-a-play-framework-project-on-travis-ci.md

 script: play-${PLAY_VERSION}/play test
 ```
 This takes a little longer but runs the tests in the way a developer is
-advised by Play documentation to do it.
+advised by the Play documentation to do it.
 I think either way is fine.

 You must make absolutely sure that you are using the same Play version in
 your `travis.yml` and the `play-sbt-plugin` in your `build.sbt`.